Care allows for play and freedom.

 Two figures assemble and disassemble a workshop space.
-The equipment they use, their bodies and the lights also are assembled and disassembled, disassembled and assembled in an ebbing imperfect present.
+The equipment they use, their bodies and the space itself are assembled and disassembled in an increasingly imperfect present.

 cast & collaborators: